 HST 3313 The Mexican American in United States History (3-0).
-A survey of the history of the Mexican Americans of the United States, relating their collective experience to Mexican and United States history, with comparisons of their experiences to other Americans.
-Equivalent courses: HIST 3313
+A survey of the history of the Mexican Americans of the United States, relating their collective

 HST 3314 History of African Americans (3-0).
 QEP MAPPED COURSE.
 A social, political, economic, and cultural history of African Americans in the United States with comparisons of the African American experience with the experiences to other Americans.
 Equivalent courses: HIST 3314